young-chen2/tic-tac-toe-ctc/README.md

-In the project directory, run the folllowing commands:
+If you haven't already, [install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
+Then, in the project directory, run the folllowing commands:

 ### `yarn install`